elipski/QuickWebServerAvailabilitySet/README.md

 # QuickWebServerAvailabilitySet
 When you need a bunch of scalable NginX servers in a hurry, but the ice cream truck is about to leave.

+Assumptions:
+Scripts run in the Azure cli bash shell.

 Order of scripts:

 1. Edit yaml